knowankit/basic-bootstrap-template/README.md

-# starter-template
+# StartUpTemplate
-A simple template using HTML5 and Bootstrap4
+A basic template for representing any startup company